Child Safety Seat Information

-The National SAFE KIDS Campaign recommends that whenever possible, children ages 2 and under ride in the back seat of a vehicle.
+The National SAFE KIDS Campaign recommends that whenever possible, children ages 12 and under ride in the back seat of a vehicle.

-To be able to use an adult seat belt, the child should be at least 4
+To be able to use an adult seat belt, the child should be at least 8 years of age, and:

-He can sit against the back of the seat and bend his knees over the front edge of the vehicle seat.
+- He can sit against the back of the seat and bend his knees over the front edge of the vehicle seat.

-The lap belt makes good contact low over his hips.
+- The lap belt makes good contact low over his hips.

 Consequences: Child seat may not be held securely during a crash allowing contact with interior surfaces.

 Misuse: Harness retainer clip improperly used (improperly threaded and set below armpit level).